opratrx/ev9_dsa2/README.md

 >
 > #### 9/29/23 - Added Input Validation, View Package by Parameter, and Improved CLI for UI / UX.
 >- Implemented input validation throughout each step of the program.
 Implemented the view by package parameter feature: to view individual parameters of each package ID.
 Added more table styling to the new feature.
 For an overall improved user experience and program functionality.
 All program requirements / specifications are met.
+>
+>
+> #### 9/30/23 - Added Documentation
+>- Added documentation for each class and method in the program including the ReadMe Documentation.

 ## Documentation